Alpine skiing: Ski trail ratings

 In the United States and Canada, there are four rating symbols: Easy (green circle), Intermediate (blue square), and Difficult (black diamond), and Experts Only (double black diamond) Ski trail difficulty is measured by percent slope, not degree angle.
 A 100% slope is a 45-degree angle.
 In general, beginner slopes (green circle) are between 6% and 25%.
 Intermediate slopes (blue square) are between 25% and 40%.
 Difficult slopes (black diamond) are 40% and up.
 Although slope gradient is the primary consideration in assigning a trail difficulty rating, other factors come into play.
 A trail will be rated by its most difficult part, even if the rest of the trail is easy.
 Ski resorts assign ratings to their own trails, rating a trail compared only with other trails at that resort.
 Also considered are width of the trail, sharpest turns, terrain roughness, and whether the resort regularly grooms the trail.

-Safety
+Safety and difficulty

 In 2014, there were more than 114,000 alpine skiing-related injuries treated in hospitals, doctor's offices, and emergency rooms.

 The most common types of ski injuries are those of the knee, head, neck and shoulder area, hands and back.
 Ski helmets are highly recommended by professionals as well as doctors.
 Head injuries caused in skiing can lead to death or permanent brain damage.
+Non-helmet-wearers are more likely to sustain injuries to the head and also to other body parts, than helmet-wearers.
+This suggests that the expected risk compensation may not apply or even be reversed.
+In spite of this there may be no significant reduction in the risk of traumatic brain injury, especially concussion.

 In alpine skiing, for every 1000 people skiing in a day, on average between two and four will require medical attention.
 Most accidents are the result of user error leading to an isolated fall.
 Learning how to fall correctly and safely can reduce the risk of injury.

+According to a ranking published by ESPN, alpine skiing is a more difficult and demanding sport than freestyle skiing.